needle-mirror/com.unity.xr.arfoundation/Documentation~/migration-guide-3.md

 ### Edit time setup

 Provider plug-ins must be enabled before AR Foundation can use them.
-You can enable specific plug-in providers for each target platform from the **XR Plug-in Management** window (menu: **Edit &gt; Project Settings &gt; XR Plug-in Management**).
+You can enable specific plug-in providers for each target platform from the **XR Plug-in Management** window (menu: **Edit** &gt; **Project Settings** &gt; **XR Plug-in Management**).

 ![XR Plug-in Management](images/enable-arcore-plugin.png "XR Plug-in Management")

 ### Runtime

-In previous versions of AR Foundation, each manager-component (for example, `ARSession`, `ARPlaneManager`, `ARPointCloudManager`, etc.) fully controlled the lifecycle of each subsystem (a subsystem is the platform agnostic interface implemented by each provider package).
+In previous versions of AR Foundation, each manager-component (for example, `ARSession`, `ARPlaneManager`, and`ARPointCloudManager`) fully controlled the lifecycle of each subsystem (a subsystem is the platform agnostic interface implemented by each provider package).

 In AR Foundation 4, XR Plug-in Management controls the creation and destruction of the subsystems.
 AR Foundation's components still start and stop the subsystems, but do not create or destroy them: